 In order to fiscally plan for your year of Scout fun and adventure, you can expect these projected costs:

-- Dues - The Troop Committee sets the yearly dues, currently $100 per Scout, per year and $125 for new Scouts (National fees included; see below).
+- Troop Dues - The Troop Committee sets the yearly dues, currently $120 per Scout.
 The dues, along with Troop fundraisers, are the main source of Troop funds, used to cover unit equipment, patches and awards, Scout and Scouter training, and the yearly GSLAC re-charter fee.

 - Summer Camp - Summer camp is where area Scouts gather once a year to make lifelong friends and memories while experiencing the great outdoors and developing valuable, lasting skills.
 Troop 949 attends a week-long summer camp on an annual basis.
 If the Troop decides to attend a camp in the Greater St. Louis Area Council, the camp costs are set by GSLAC, which are currently $320.
 Scouts also have the option of attending an out-of-council camp.

 - Uniform - a uniform shirt is required and can be purchased new through the Scout Shop online or visit BSA Outfitters,13347 Manchester Rd., Des Peres, MO.
 You may also acquire a used uniform.
 Scouts will also need olive-colored shorts.
 BSA scout socks and a BSA belt are recommended in order to have a complete uniform.
 Troop 949 has a few shirts and shorts for use.

 *The National membership fee is